babak2/SearchTerm/README.md

-# Text Search Program
+# SearchTerm

-This program is designed to search for matches of a search term in a source text file.
+The SearchTerm program is designed to search for matches of a search term (substring) in a source text file.
 It takes a command-line argument specifying the input file path, which contains the source text and the search term.

 ## Program Requirements